MoritzB90/PyRID/sphinx/Developers/Theory/methods.rst

 :math:`\boldsymbol{n} = (\boldsymbol{p}_1-\boldsymbol{p}_0)\times(\boldsymbol{p}_2-\boldsymbol{p}_0)`.
-In the following, I will write the three vertices of a triangle as :math:`\boldsymbol{p}_0, \boldsymbol{p}_1` and :math:`\boldsymbol{p}_2` and vertices are always sorted in counter clockwise order (Fig.
+In the following, I will write the three vertices of a triangle as :math:`\boldsymbol{p}_0, \boldsymbol{p}_1` and :math:`\boldsymbol{p}_2` and vertices are always sorted in counter clockwise order (:numref:`fig:gedodesic_StanfordBunny` B).
-`1.1 <#fig:gedodesic_StanfordBunny>`__ B).
 Thereby, the normal vector of a triangle points outside the mesh compartment.
 In PyRID, a compartment is defined by a triangulated manifold mesh, which is a mesh without holes and disconnected vertices or edges, i.e. it has no gaps and separates the space on the inside of the compartment from the space